New excavations on the battlefield of Waterloo have unearthed a human skeleton, amputated limbs and the remains of at least three horses.

 “Dead soldiers, horses, amputated limbs and more would have been quickly buried in a desperate attempt to contain the spread of disease around the hospital," explained Véronique.

-Caroline Laforest, an anthropologist from the archaeosciences unit at the Royal Belgian Institute of Natural Sciences in Brussels, is working alongside her.
+Dr Caroline Laforest, an osteoarchaeologist at the Royal Belgian Institute of Natural Sciences in Brussels, is working alongside her.